glentner/python-102/docs/source/tutorial/commandline.rst

 Usage and Help Text
 ^^^^^^^^^^^^^^^^^^^

-A good CLI tool should print it's own usage and help information to standard output upon request.
+A good CLI tool should print its own usage and help information to standard output upon request.
 The convention is that the lack of any arguments (positional or otherwise) is a request to see a `usage` statement (exceptions exist, the ``python`` command among them).